sidhomj/DeepFV/README.md

 # DeepFV - Fisher Vectors with Deep Learning

-This package implements Improved Fisher Vectors as described in [1], with both traditional scikit-learn and modern TensorFlow implementations.
-For a more concise description of Fisher Vectors see [2].
+A TensorFlow-based implementation of Improved Fisher Vectors as described in [1].
+This package provides a modern, scalable approach to computing Fisher Vectors using deep learning techniques.
+For a concise description of Fisher Vectors see [2].

 ## Features

-### Classic Implementation (FisherVectorGMM)
-- Fitting a Gaussian Mixture Model (GMM) using scikit-learn
-- Determining the number of GMM components via BIC
-- Saving and loading the fitted GMM
-- Computing the (Improved) Fisher Vectors based on the fitted GMM
-- Supports diagonal covariance

-### Deep Learning Implementation (FisherVectorDL) - **NEW!**
-- TensorFlow/Keras-based GMM with mini-batch gradient descent training
-- **Supports both diagonal and full covariance matrices**
+- **Full & Diagonal Covariance Support**: Model complex elliptical clusters with full covariance matrices, or use diagonal covariance for faster training
-- Scalable to large datasets with mini-batch training
+- **Mini-batch Training**: Scalable to large datasets with mini-batch gradient descent
-- BIC-based model selection
+- **BIC-based Model Selection**: Automatically determine optimal number of GMM components
+- **GPU Acceleration**: Built on TensorFlow 2.x for fast training on GPUs
+- **MiniBatchKMeans Initialization**: Smart initialization using scikit-learn's MiniBatchKMeans
+- **Save/Load Models**: Persist trained models for reuse
-- Fisher Vector computation compatible with the classic implementation
+- **Normalized Fisher Vectors**: Implements improved Fisher Vector normalization
-- GPU acceleration support via TensorFlow

 ## Installation